 Transfer to the freezer.

 Frozen French toast can last up to 2 months if stored properly.
 To reheat, place the French toast in the microwave for 20 to 30 seconds.
 Flip and heat an additional 15 to 20 seconds.

 - 1 tablespoon honey

 - 1 teaspoon vanilla

 - 8 slices thick sliced bread

-- Whisk the eggs, cream, honey, banana, vanilla, and cinnamon in a small bowl that is wide enough to dip your bread.
+- Whisk the eggs, cream, honey, banana, vanilla, and cinnamon in a shallow bowl that is wide enough to dip your bread.
 Set aside.

-- Melt a little butter in a large skillet over medium heat.
+- Melt a teaspoon of butter in a large skillet over medium heat.

 Oh, and did I mention that it’s National French Toast day??
 I’m super excited to share some of these amazing recipes from my Food Blogger friends!
 This list is A-MAZ-ING so be ready to stop some serious stomach pangs.